andersonbrito/andersonbrito.github.io/_pages/Volunteering.md

   - image_path: /assets/images/Lorem-Ipsum.png
     title: "Imperial College Brazil Forum"
     alt: "Placeholder Image Left Aligned"
-    excerpt: 'Since 2017 I'm a student representative at the Imperial College Brazil Forum, a network of Brazilian Academics, Students and Allumni from Imperial College.
+    excerpt: 'Since 2017 I am a student representative at the Imperial College Brazil Forum, a network of Brazilian Academics, Students and Allumni from Imperial College.
 It was founded in 2011, and since then has been fostering networking, colaborations and partnerships among Brazilian and international researchers interested on Brazil.
 As a student representative I could organize events on interest to PhD students no only at Imperial, but from other universities in London.'
     url: "/_pages/Publications/"
     btn_label: "Read More"
     btn_class: "btn--inverse"